 With critical acclaim for its wood fired contemporary Australian menu, Agnes was firmly established as one of the strongest players in the Brisbane dining scene.

-This year has seen Ben, Ty and Frank open Bianca, a modern Italian trattoria on Ada Lane within the Calile Hotel complex and finally Agnes Bakery will find a permanent home in a heritage cottage on James Street late 2021.
+In 2021 Williamson, Ty and Frank have also opened Bianca, a modern Italian trattoria on Ada Lane within the Calile Hotel complex and finally Agnes Bakery will find a permanent home in a heritage cottage on James Street late 2021.

-2021 also saw Ben buy in as co-owner of sAme sAme and Hôntô further solidifying the group’s cohesion.
+In 2021 Williamson also became co-owner of sAme sAme and Hôntô further solidifying the group’s cohesion.